iD Mobile 5G Coverage

 On the other hand, lower frequency spectrum is typically longer range and better at passing through walls, so a healthy holding of both types of spectrum is preferable – and iD Mobile through Three has that.

-Those advantages of low frequency spectrum are also why Three/iD Mobile might use 700MHz spectrum (acquired at a 5G spectrum auction) for 5G – though being low frequency it’s not typically considered 5G spectrum.
+Those advantages of low frequency spectrum are also why Three/iD Mobile would use 700MHz spectrum (acquired at a 5G spectrum auction) for 5G – though being low frequency it’s not typically considered 5G spectrum.

 Networks that have launched 5G in the UK